Loading

 Nourish your soul on the Riverina to Snowy Valleys Way

 Elevate a picnic lunch in Kindra State Forest, on the journey from Narrandera to Junee, with tasty morsels from Coolamon Cheese Co. in Coolamon.
-Relive your childhood fantasies at Junee Licorice & Chocolate Factory in Junee, then cruise along for another half an hour south to Wagga Wagga for a revitalising cocktail at Birdy Bar before dinner at Pastorale.
-Showcasing ancient methods of cookery using fire, coals and smoke, Wagga Wagga’s newest fine diner is tailor-made for soaking up the wintery atmosphere.
+Relive your childhood fantasies as you make your own sweet treats during a workshop at Junee Licorice & Chocolate Factory in Junee, then cruise along for another half an hour south to Wagga Wagga for a revitalising cocktail at Birdy Bar or Olivette, or a craft beer washed down with a dinner of comfort food at Thirsty Crow Brewery

 Junee Licorice & Chocolate Factory, Junee Credit: Destination NSW